jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    If the required module has already been loaded, :n:`Import` and :n:`Export` make the command equivalent to :cmd:`Import` or :cmd:`Export`.

-   The mapping between physical directories and logical names at the time of requiring the file must contain the same mapping used to compile the file (see Section :ref:`libraries-and-filesystem`).
+   The loadpath must contain the same mapping used to compile the file (see Section :ref:`libraries-and-filesystem`).
 If several files match, one of them is picked in an unspecified fashion.
    Therefore, library authors should use a unique name for each module and